The International Day of Acceptance, celebrated each year on January 20th, encourages the social acceptance of people with disabilities.

 Remember, everyone is a valuable part of helping our world become more inclusive.

-Acceptance, Diversity, and Inclusion at 180 Medical
+Acceptance and Community at 180 Medical

 Our values don’t end with our employees and our customers.
 We also contribute in many ways to our local communities across America.
 For example, we proudly support various charitable organizations that provide help and resources for people with disabilities.